cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 a) Developer-relevant changes (more technically oriented):

 - Clearance of source code, better re-usage, many warnings eliminated.
+  E.g. the Hill encryption including the GUI was written completely new.
+  Doing so around 6000 lines of C++ code could be saved, nevertheless functionality and performance were improved!

 - Now compiled with VS2008.